-The Snow Leopard by Peter Mattiessen Map: Collected and New Poems by Wislawa Szymborska
+The Italians by John Hooper.
+Map: Collected and New Poems by Wislawa Szymborska

 Lives of the Stoics by Ryan Holiday.
 The Queen's Gambit by Walter Tevis

 Spirals in Time by Helen Scales.
-An Omelette and a Glass of Wine by Elizabeth David
+The Venice Sketchbook by Rhys Bowen.

 A Distant Mirror by Barbara Tuchman.
 Mockingbird by Walter Tevis The Yellow Wallpaper by Charlotte Perkins Gilman